MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/add-ons.md

 > [!NOTE]
 > - Any services or applications the unattended bot accesses must be licensed separately.
 For instance, if the bot is accessing Windows or Microsoft 365, you must purchase the [M365 - Unattended license](deployoffice/overview-licensing-activation-microsoft-365-apps.md#unattended-license) in addition to the Power Automate Unattended RPA add-on.

-As the Hosted RPA add-ons have been converted to into Hosted Process licenses, its extra-capabilities (to cover cloud flows invoking hosted machines / to be used as Process licenses) are detailed on the [Hosted Process license](types.md#power-automate-hosted-process-license) documentation.
+As the Hosted RPA add-ons have been converted to into Hosted Process licenses, learn about their extra-capabilities (to cover cloud flows invoking hosted machines / to be used as Process licenses) on the [Hosted Process license](types.md#power-automate-hosted-process-license) documentation.

 <br>